 In April 2011 a new District Chief, Brian Hauss, was appointed and it was determined that Chief Hauss was the youngest District Chief in the State of New Jersey at 24 years old.
 The command staff was again streamlined to a Chief, Deputy Chief, two Captains and two Lieutenants.
 In the summer of 2011 it was determined to sell the 1995 GMC Utility (22-17) and the 1992 LTI 85 foot ladder tower (22-16) and operate using strictly an automatic aid Ladder Company, and an agreement with the Pitman Fire Company No. 1 was formed.

-In the summer of 2012 career firefighter had resigned and a hiring process was developed to find a Career Firefighter/Mechanic to maintain and service all of the Fire District Equipment.
+In the summer of 2012 a career firefighter had resigned and a hiring process was developed to find a Career Firefighter/Mechanic to maintain and service all of the Fire District Equipment.
 In December 2012 Firefighter Daniel Hauss was hired to replace the second career firefighter.
 In May 2013 a third career firefighter, Shawn Layton, was hired to supplement the ever decreasing volunteer ranks.
 In January 2014 Fire Marshal Anthony Lamana was promoted to the rank of Captain to assist with operations during daytime and nighttime responses.
 In December 2015 Firefighter Layton left the department and was replaced in April 2016 by Firefighters Michael Mercer and Kevin Gill.
 Also in April 2016 Firefighter Daniel Hauss was promoted to Career Lieutenant and the officer ranks were again streamlined to a Volunteer District Fire Chief, Volunteer Captain, Career Captain, Volunteer Lieutenant and Career Lieutenant.
 In May 2017 the Fire District decided to extend career staffing to 24 hours a day, seven days a week.
 A decision to hire a fifth career firefighter, Victor Torino, was made and the shifts of the three career firefighters was changed to a 24/48 schedule.
-Lieutenant Daniel Hauss was also promoted to Career Captain to assure proper management on a daily basis.
-Each shift is staffed with one career firefighter, one career officer and one casual help firefighter on a rotating schedule.
-To present day the fire district is operating status quo with approximately 40 volunteer firefighters and 5 career personnel.
+Lieutenant Daniel Hauss was also promoted to Career Captain to assure proper management on a daily basis and both Captain Hauss and Captain Lamana worked 12 hour rotating shifts supplemented by one casual help firefighter each day.

 In July 2017 District Chief, Brian Hauss, was appointed to Fire District Administrator.
 This job assignment encompassed all aspects of the fire department that were being handled by two civilian secretaries.
 The clerical duties were combined with Administrative and supervision duties to allow for a signified leader of the fire department, handling both volunteer and career personnel, as well as, guaranteed fire ground support.